 The Act applies to provincial government departments, offices of the Legislature and to public entities.
-Public entities include any agency, board, commission, Crown corporation, or other entity designated in the Regulations.
+Public entities include any agency, board, commission, provincial corporation, or other entity designated in the Regulations.

 The purposes of the Act are to: